Who Gets Body Acne More--Males or Females?

-From the extremely limited research published thus far, males might experience body acne a bit more than females.
-However the only data we have comes from one preliminary report done by a doctor in private practice, which included 300 subjects between the ages of 14-30.
+However, the only data we have comes from one preliminary report done by a doctor in private practice, which included 300 subjects between the ages of 14-30.
 It found that of the people who came to the doctor complaining of facial acne, 53% of males also had body acne, and 43% of females also had body acne.

 In the real world, however, most dermatologists will tell you that they see more male patients with body acne, and male patients as a whole have more severe cases of body acne when compared with female patients.

 What we know for sure is that both males and females do in fact suffer from body acne.
 When we look at the population as a whole, about half of all people who have facial acne also battle with some body acne.

 Treating Body Acne: Since body acne develops similarly to facial acne, treatments are also similar, with one exception: the skin on the body is tougher than the skin on the face and can withstand more aggressive treatment.

 Body acne is acne that appears on parts of the body other than the face and is often referred to as "truncal acne" since it mainly affects the trunk (i.e. the back and chest).1

 Body acne is common.
 About half of people who have facial acne also suffer with body acne.

 However, almost all of the research that has been completed so far does not present data for males and females separately, like these two studies:

 A 2008 study mentioned in the Journal of Clinical and Aesthetic Dermatology found that, of 965 male and female patients with acne: